-Resource What They Do QR Code to Website Academic Learning Commons (ALC) A space (UW2-030) that has many different academic support resources like tutoring and coaching.
-Academic Success Coach (ASC) Professional staff who can help you learn skills to be a better student (time management, study tips, note taking, etc. Located in the ALC (see above) Quantitative Skills Center (QSC) Tutoring center to help you develop skills with all things numbers, math, CSS, physics, chemistry, etc. Located in the ALC (see above) Writing and Communication Center (WaCC) A tutoring center that will help you with writing and presentation skills Located in the ALC (see above)
+Academic Learning Commons (ALC): This space (located in UW2-030) has many different academic support resources like tutoring and coaching.
+The ALC is home to the Academic Susses Coaches, Quantitative Skills Center, and the Writing and Communication Center.

+- Academic Success Coach (ASC): Professional staff who can help you learn skills to be a better student (time management, study tips, note taking, etc. Located in the ALC (see above). - Quantitative Skills Center (QSC): Tutoring center to help you develop skills with all things' numbers, math, CSS, physics, chemistry, etc. Located in the ALC (see above). - Writing and Communication Center (WaCC): A tutoring center that will help you with writing and presentation skills.
+Located in the ALC (see above).

-Resource What They Do QR Code to Website Activities and Recreation Center (ARC) The ARC has study spaces, a gym, fitness classes, and is home to many clubs and organizations.
-Outdoor Wellness Leaders (OWLs) OWLs lead all outdoor trips and events.
-They also run the Nest Gear Shop where you can rent outdoor gear in ARC.
-Health and Wellness Resource Center (HaWRC) A space on campus with staff that can help you connect with wellness resources - basic needs, Husky Pantry, parenting resources, and more.
-Health Educators Reaching Out (HEROs) Student leaders who lead programs about emotional wellbeing, mental health, sexual health, and more.
-Student Diversity Center (DC) A space (UW1-173) that centers inclusivity and community.
+Activities and Recreation Center (ARC): The ARC has study spaces, a gym, fitness classes, and is home to many clubs and organizations.
+The ARC holds the Outdoor Wellness Leaders, the Health and Wellness Resource Center, and the Health Educators Reaching Out.

+- Outdoor Wellness Leaders (OWLs): OWLs lead all outdoor trips and events.
+They also run the Nest Gear Shop where you can rent outdoor gear in the ARC. - Health and Wellness Resource Center (HaWRC): A space on campus with staff that can help you connect with wellness resources basic needs, Husky Pantry, parenting resources, and more. - Health Educators Reaching Out (HEROs): Student leaders who lead programs about emotional wellbeing, mental health, sexual health, and more.

+Student Diversity Center (DC): A space (UW1-173) that centers inclusivity and community.
 They host events and have rooms you can reserve.

-Veteran and Military Community Center (VMCC) A space (UW1-011) for military-connected students, offering peer support and creative programs.
+Veteran and Military Community Center (VMCC): A space (UW1-011) for militaryconnected students, offering peer support and creative programs.